chingu-voyages/v48-tier3-team-20/event/README.md

 - joinEvent: `PUT /api/events/join/[eventid]`
 - leaveEvent: `PUT /api/events/leave/[eventid]`
+- getEventsByUser: `GET /api/events/user/[userid]` (return 401 unauthorized if logged in user is not userid, return events the logged in user has joined)
 - reportEvent: `POST /api/events/report/[eventid]` (nice to have, to do later)

 Note: To create new collection or update event schema for event reporting